neklyudovv/sortingMethods/README.md

-# Сортировка массива с использованием различных алгоритмов
+# Array Sorting with Various Algorithms

-## Описание
+## Description
-Программа генерирует случайный массив и предоставляет пользователю возможность выбрать один из восьми алгоритмов сортировки для его обработки. Результат сортировки отображается в текстовом поле, также выводится время, затраченное на выполнение сортировки.
+The program generates a random array and provides the user with the ability to choose one of eight sorting algorithms to process it.
+The sorting result is displayed in a text field, and the time taken for sorting is also shown.

-Лабораторная работа по обьектно-ориентированному программированию в вузе
+University laboratory work on object-oriented programming.

 ![screenshot](screenshot.png)

 ---

-## Структура проекта
+## Project Structure
-1. **mainwindow.cpp** – основной файл, который содержит реализацию функционала окна приложения, обработчики событий и логику генерации массива и сортировки.
+1. **mainwindow.cpp** – The main file containing the implementation of the application window functionality, event handlers, and logic for array generation and sorting.
-2. **sort.h** – заголовочный файл, который описывает все алгоритмы сортировки, доступные для использования.
+2. **sort.h** – Header file describing all sorting algorithms available for use.
-3. **sort.cpp** – файл, который реализует алгоритмы сортировки.
+3. **sort.cpp** – File implementing the sorting algorithms.
-4. **mainwindow.ui** – интерфейс пользователя, описанный в XML формате.
+4. **mainwindow.ui** – User interface described in XML format.

 ---

-## Описание работы программы
+## Program Description

-### Основной функционал
+### Main Functions

-1. **Генерация массива**:
+1. **Array Generation**:
-    - Программа генерирует случайный массив целых чисел с размером 20000 элементов.
+    - The program generates a random array of integers with a size of 20000 elements.
-    - Массив отображается в текстовом поле.
+    - The array is displayed in a text field.

-2. **Выбор алгоритма сортировки**:
+2. **Selecting a Sorting Algorithm**:
-    - Пользователь может выбрать один из восьми алгоритмов сортировки:
+    - The user can choose one of eight sorting algorithms:
         - BubbleSort
         - ShakerSort
         - CombSort